roys-quadrant/LocationSdkExample/README.md

             // OR Constans.PRIORITY_BALANCED_POWER_ACCURACY: to request "block" level accuracy.
             //Block level accuracy is considered to be about 100 meter accuracy.
 Using a coarse accuracy such as this often consumes less power.

+            //PublisherCompliance constant from SDK (yes/no).
+To pass value from app to SDK if user 3rd party compliance.
             Client.getInstance().startTrackingLocation(this,
                 true,
                 "YOUR KEY"
                 activityResultRegistry,
                 Constants.PRIORITY_BALANCED_POWER_ACCURACY,
+                PublisherCompliance.yes,
                 object : GeneralCallback {
                     override fun onSuccess(data: String) {